-Our Mission: NYC Service promotes volunteerism, engages New Yorkers in service, builds volunteer capacity and mobilizes the power of volunteers to impact NYC’s greatest needs.
+Our Mission: NYC Service promotes volunteerism, engages New Yorkers in service, builds volunteer capacity and mobilizes the power of volunteers and service year members to impact NYC’s greatest needs.

 Our Vision: Inspire and empower all New Yorkers to volunteer and serve NYC and each other.

-NYC Service launched in April 2009 in response to President Obama's national call for volunteerism and a goal of engaging 100 million Americans in service by 2020.
-New York City was the first “City of Service” and since NYC Service launched five years ago, over 190 US cities have joined the Cities of Service network.
+NYC Service, a division of the Office of the Mayor, launched in April 2009 in response to President Barack Obama's national call for volunteerism and a goal of engaging 100 million Americans in service by 2020.
+New York City was the first “City of Service” and since NYC Service launched five six years ago, over 190 200 U.S. cities have joined the Cities of Service network.

 Values & Operating Principles:

 Opportunity: We seek to expand accessibility, engagement, and capacity for all to serve and be served.

 Integrity: We pledge transparency, openness, and honesty in all we do and in all our partnerships.